 Most of the Academy's income is obtained from the EFA in the form of specific grants ie School Budget Share and LACSEG.
-From April 2013 the Academy has also received funding from the LA in the form of Top-Up-Funding in relation to pupils over and above the funded number.
-At the present time the Academies successful Outreach Department is funded separately by the LA.
+From April 2013 the Academy has also received funding from the LA in the form of Top-Up-Funding in relation to pupils level of learning difficulties.
+In relation to the year 2013-14 the Academies successful Outreach Department has been funded separately by the LA, funding for the coming year is being overseen by the DSPL (Developing Special Provision Locally).

-The Academy was also successful in a Capital bid for funding during the period concerned, gaining funds to carry out repairs to the front half of the schools roof.
-The aim is to bid again for funding for the rest of the roof in this financial year.
+During the period concerned the Academy was unfortunately unsuccessful in a Capital bid for funding to carry out repairs to the second half of the school roof.
+An unsuccessful appeal was also launched.
+The aim is to bid again for funding during the current financial year, with the help of surveyors Wilby & Burnett.
+Evidence is currently being collected to enable us to strengthen our bid.